-I was asked: "How many baptisms are you going to have this summer?"
+When I worked for a Christian boarding school, I was asked by the director: "How many baptisms are you going to have this summer?"
 I said, "I don't know."
-The director looked at me puzzled.
+He looked at me puzzled.
 I had given the wrong answer.

 What I found out is they try to end the year with a bunch of baptisms so they can put in into their newsletter and send it to the churches to make it look like they are producing.
 Kind of like a business trying to impress its stockholders.

 To me, the kids already baptized were not really Christians.
 They were very carnal, with no discernable difference between them and the non-Christian kids.
 They had gotten wet, but the Holy Spirit was not a part of their lives.
 Despite living at a Christian boarding school most of their life.

 I did baptized one.
 He asked me, I did not ask him.
 We talked it over for a long time.
 I told him being a Christian would be a rough life.
 As a true preacher of the gospel I tried to talk him out of it, but I failed, he wanted to do it anyway!